C2SM-RCM/emiproc/joss/paper.md

-An older version of the `emiproc` package was already published [@gmd-13-2379-2020], but it was written only for specific models and was not modular enough to easily account for other inventories and models. `emiproc` was then refactored in 2022 to reach the new requirements.
+An older version of the `emiproc` package was already published [@gmd-13-2379-2020], but it was written only for specific models and was not modular enough to easily account for new inventories and models. `emiproc` was then refactored in 2022 to reach the new requirements.
 This included a major structure change, the addition of new capabilities, a performance increase, a new documentation and a test coverage.

+Since then the package is regularly updated with new features and bug fixes.

 # Design